alexwems1/Insured-Analysis/README.md

 -   Claims variable: Number of claims made by the lot or insured.

+### First descriptive analysis

-In order to easily observe our data, a descriptive analysis of the variables is made through histograms.
+In order to understand in a correct way the data being handled, an analysis of the dataphrame was made.
+A sampling of the variables that are in our model is made, as well as the relationship that they have with each other.

 ![](README_files/figure-gfm/pressure-1.png)<!-- -->![](README_files/figure-gfm/pressure-2.png)<!-- -->![](README_files/figure-gfm/pressure-3.png)<!-- -->

-To have a clear idea of the correlation between all the variables in terms of kilometers, municipality and model.
-The following graphs were made.

 #### a)Sum of insured per kilometer: